 - (3) Trial Jury.
 After challenges are exhausted, the clerk will call by name the agreed number of jurors who have the lowest assigned numbers.
 These jurors constitute the trial jury. - (b) Arizona Strike Method.
 If the court orders use of the Arizona strike method, each side will exercise its peremptory challenges simultaneously and without disclosure to other parties.

 Civil Rule 48.
 Jurors

-48.1 Withdrawn
+48.1 Communications with Trial Jurors